FAQS for booked clients

 - How does the day normally run?

-There is definitely a few things that we can recommend with the running of your day.
+There are definitely a few things that we can recommend with the running of your day.
 Here is a standard timeline to take into consideration, which may assist you with timings.

 3:00pm – Ceremony